akshaykulkarni07/akshaykulkarni07/README.md

 ## About me
-I am Akshay R Kulkarni, an MS CS student at University of California San Diego (UCSD) since Sept.
-2022 where I am working with [Prof. Tsui-Wei (Lily) Weng](https://lilywenglab.github.io/) on Adversarial Robustness for my MS thesis.
+I am Akshay R Kulkarni, a first-year PhD student at University of California San Diego (UCSD) where I am working with [Prof. Tsui-Wei (Lily) Weng](https://lilywenglab.github.io/) on Interpretable and Robust Machine Learning.
-My major research interests are in **Deep Learning for Computer Vision**.

-During Summer 2023, I worked as a Research Intern at Sony R&D Center, Tokyo on Labeled Dataset Generation using Generative AI models (vague description due to NDA).
+During Summer 2023, I worked as a Research Intern at Sony R&D Center, Tokyo on Labeled Dataset Generation using Generative AI models.

 Prior to this, I was a Project Assistant at the [Video Analytics Lab](https://val.cds.iisc.ac.in/), [IISc, Bangalore](https://iisc.ac.in/) working with [Prof. R. Venkatesh Babu](http://cds.iisc.ac.in/faculty/venky/) and his Ph.D. student, [Jogendra Nath Kundu](https://sites.google.com/view/jogendra/).
 My work here focused on Domain Adaptation for Object Recognition and Semantic Segmentation.